Mayuresh2703/Chat-PDF-App/README.md

 ## Deployment on AWS

 This application is hosted on Amazon Web Services (AWS).
-You can  refer the gif video by visiting the following URL: [Your AWS Deployment URL][(https://your-aws-deployment-url).](https://www.veed.io/view/3408e84c-a536-4cb6-bd73-3f184d773539)]
+You can  refer the gif video by visiting the following URL: [GIF[(https://www.veed.io/view/3408e84c-a536-4cb6-bd73-3f184d773539)]

 ## Video Demo